ttasc/slbf/README.md

 > [!INFO]
 > Additionally, you need to implement the `encoding.BinaryMarshaler` and `encoding.BinaryUnmarshaler` interfaces if you want the model to support import/export.

+> [!NOTE]
+> Additionally, you need to implement the `encoding.BinaryMarshaler` and `encoding.BinaryUnmarshaler` interfaces if you want the model to support import/export.

 ## Benchmarking

 The repository includes a comprehensive CLI tool for training and benchmarking the `URLClassifier`.
 You can use this tool to observe the exact RAM savings and throughput speedups against a traditional Bloom Filter.